If your business produces hazardous waste, it’s vital that you know how to classify it correctly.

 How do you classify hazardous waste?

 Firstly, check the government’s waste classification guidance.
-You can find that here.
 It will give you a waste classification code (also called a List of Waste or European Waste Catalogue code) for your waste.
 Generally, a code with an asterisk next to it is hazardous.

 Some waste will be a mixture of hazardous and non-hazardous materials.